 - 3 tablespoons coconut butter

-- In a small saucepan, add the oats, water, vanilla and salt.
+- In a small saucepan, add the oats, water and sea salt.
 Bring to a boil, then reduce heat to low.

-Stir in the coconut butter and cacao powder and simmer uncovered for 3 to 5 minutes until thickened, stirring occasionally.
-Stir in the stevia and maple syrup.
-Remove from heat and let cool slightly.
-Serve warm.
+- Stir in the coconut butter and cacao powder and simmer uncovered for 3 to 5 minutes until thickened, stirring occasionally.